uzak/csX114/content.en/docs/Course/02_python_and_data.md

 ### Snake Case

 Snake case is a naming convention where words are written in lowercase and separated by underscores (`_`).
 It is commonly used in Python for variable and function names to improve readability.
+E.g. `valid_name`.

 ## Comments